 Doctors, nurses, clinicians and pharmacists are not the only professionals working to keep people healthy.
 The men and women of the public health sector are also there to prevent the spread of disease and stop injuries from occurring.
 Dirty kitchens in restaurants, hazardous construction zones, missing stop signs, flimsy buildings and toxic chemical byproducts all represent dangers to the well-being of everyone in the community.
 Safety can only be ensured by setting and enforcing the preventative standards of public health.

 Any individual who wants an occupation in public health should know that they will be in for an involved learning experience.
-Depending on what area of the field they want to specialize in, they will have to study up on architecture, disease, behavioral sciences and even the history of both natural and man-made disasters.
+That can involve a test like ucat, or depending on what area of the field they want to specialize in, they will have to study up on architecture, disease, behavioral sciences and even the history of both natural and man-made disasters.
 Even after they have earned their bachelor’s degree and started working, their education will continue as new problems arise and old standards get updated.

 Normal job experience is one way you can continue to grow, but increasing your education will improve your knowledge about public health by leaps and bounds.
 Not only that, but it could also open the door to even more high-paying career opportunities.
 Many schools are offering a series of online programs designed to allow students a chance to earn their Master of Public Health degrees.
 These programs are detailed and flexible, giving people of all backgrounds the opportunity to further their educations without needing to leave home or work behind.

 How exactly do these online classes work?
 It tends to vary from school to school.
 For example, USC’s MPH online program at the Keck School of Medicine gives students a nice variety of public health specializations to major in.
 These include Biostatistics and Epidemiology, where health trends are examined to determine the causes behind sickness and injury, Health Education and Promotion, which promotes programs that seek to educate the public about safety concerns, and Global Health Leadership.